Bernie Sanders Rallies Americans: ‘Despair Is Absolutely Not An Option’

 “What he wants is to end up as leader of a nation that has moved a significant degree towards authoritarianism; where the president of the United States has extraordinary powers, far more than our constitution has provided for.”

-Many Americans are upset by the fact that Bernie Sanders was not the Democratic nominee for president in the 2016 U.S. presidential election, especially as he notched up 23 primary and caucus wins last year.
+Many Americans are upset by the fact that Bernie Sanders was not the Democratic nominee for president in the 2016 US presidential election, especially as he notched up 23 primary and caucus wins last year.
 Does Bernie Sanders feel that he would have become president if he had won the Democratic nomination?
 Sanders himself is not sure about this, but feels that it could have gone either way.

 “The answer is: who knows?
 Possibly yes, possibly no.”

-Bernie Sanders has a vision of Americans standing up together and fighting, but for any progress to be made, the Democratic Party will need to be revitalized and return to its roots, where it was once a party that stood up for the working class rather than the elite, as Sanders believes.
+Bernie Sanders has a vision of Americans standing up together and fighting, but for any progress to be made the Democratic party will need to be revitalized and return to its roots, where it was once a party that stood up for the working class rather than the elite, as Sanders believes.

 “Over the last 30 or 40 years the Democratic party has transformed itself from a party of the working class – of white workers, black workers, immigrant workers – to a party significantly controlled by a liberal elite which has moved very far away from the needs of working families in this country.”

-Do you agree with Bernie Sanders and believe that if Americans fight against what is happening to the United States, the direction this country is going could be reversed?
+Do you agree with Bernie Sanders and believe that if Americans fight against what is happening to the United States that the direction this country is going could be reversed?

 [Featured Image by Carolyn Kaster/AP Images]